 Of course, you do.
 It punches you in the face.
 Eyeroll.

-BUT…shopping for quality, local made products is good times.
+BUT…shopping for quality, locally made products is good times.
 Meet the artists and artisans.
 People have some fascinating stories.
 And there is nothing better when you get home and have something that you love and enjoy and use.
-Something that gets you day dreaming about Belize…
+Something that gets you daydreaming about Belize…

 So here are my top picks for buying souvenirs in San Pedro.
-Stuff you can go home with an not feel like a total Jack Hoff.
+Stuff you can go home with and not feel like a total Jack Hoff.

 3 .
 Coffee